itsmylifestyle/Astana-Hub-Apple-Developer/README.md

 ## Welcome to the Swift code snippets repository!
 This collection of code snippets covers various tasks and computations written in Swift programming language.
 Each task serves a specific purpose and can be utilized independently.
 Below is an overview of each task along with its functionality:

+How to find my codes?
+Go to the "moduleTwoMidLevel" -> "main.swift"

 1. Odd and Even
 Description: Determines whether a given number is odd or even.
 Usage: Enter a number, and the program will output whether it's odd or even.